Policy Details | |||

 Where a student wishes to claim a refund on the grounds of quality, they must follow the Complaints Procedure for any such consideration: Colchester Institute – Concerns and Complaints

 Where a student completes a course early no refund of fees will be given.
-Where a student completes a course early but has outstanding instalments these will still be due to Colchester Institute.
+Where a student completes a course early but has outstanding instalments these will continue to be paid in accordance with the agreed Terms and Conditions.
+See Instalment section for further details.

 For more information and to make a Requests for a refund visit the website: Help & Information | Colchester Institute Online Store